otberalda/smallShell/README.txt

 *For use in a Bash environment*

-In order to compile the program, use the following command:
+Assuming gcc compiler is installed, to compile the program, use the following command:

 $ gcc -Wall -Werror -O0 -g3 -std=c11 smallsh.c -o smallsh